-Pete Carroll on what went wrong on defense, what went right in the passing game, and Doug Baldwin’s ‘extraordinary’ effort
+Pete Carroll on what went wrong on defense, what went right in the passing game

 One might raise the question that Seattle still allowed 220 rushing yards despite that attention to the run.
 But hey, Seattle won.

-SEATTLE TOOK ADVANTAGE OF CAROLINA’S ATTENTION TO SEAHAWKS RUN
+SEATTLE TOOK ADVANTAGE OF CAROLINA’S ATTENTION TO SEAHAWKS’ RUN

 Carroll reiterated a point he made after the game — that the Panthers seemed determined to take Seattle’s running game away, holding the Seahawks to 75 yards, which in turn helped Seattle’s passing attack.